 Having a focused mind – This key step to organization can be more difficult for those struggling with ADHD.
-The thoughts don’t stop, causing the brain to become overactive, and soon, it all might become too much to manage.
+The thoughts don’t stop causing the brain to become overactive, and soon, it all might become too much to manage.
 How can you still remain organized while dealing with the clutter that ADHD brings to your mind?
 Starting from within is only the beginning.
 In order to feel well-balanced, you must make sure that you keep other aspects of your life organized as well.
 From ensuring that your physical environment stays clean to purging your emotions regularly, there is a lot that can be done to put you on the path of organization.

 From Start to Finish

-Being organized does not only apply to the approach but also to the end result.
+Being organized does not only apply to the approach, but also to the end result.
 Get into the habit of putting things away after you are finished with them.
-It sounds simple and it will really make a difference in helping to keep you organized.
+It sounds simple, and it will really make a difference in helping to keep you organized.
 The more that you eliminate the physical clutter in your life, the easier it will be to get rid of the mental clutter.
 This will save you time when you are in a rush because you will always know where things are.
 There is nothing more irritating than needing to run out the door and not being able to find your keys.

 Knowing What to Do

 To-do lists will become your best organizational tool.
 Get into the habit of making one daily.
 While you are winding down for the night, think about what needs to be done in the day to come.
-You can organize your list by importance or in a chronological order.
+You can organize your list by importance or in chronically order.
 By doing this frequently, you will learn which method works best for you.
 If you are not interested in making paper lists, you can utilize your phone notepad or even download an app specific to the task of creating to-do lists.

 Jot Down Ideas